 1. ALWAYS use frozen butter.
 You can either cut up in small cubes or do what I did and grate the butter with a box grater.
 It is important for the butter and the rest of the ingredients to remain cold until baking time, to ensure that the butter remains a solid, melting only under the high temperature of the oven, thus creating flaky layers and pockets in the scones, which in turn would help the scones to rise.

-2. Don’t over knead the dough.
-You don’t want gluten to form, which happens during the kneading process and you will lose the air pockets which will make your scones not rise well and they won’t be crumbly.
+2. Don't over knead the dough.
+You don't want gluten to form, which happens during the kneading process.
+Too much kneading will make scones dry and crumbly.
 The dough should be sticky until you pat on the floured surface.
 Too much liquid will make your scones more chewy.

 3. Cutting the scones is harder than it looks.
 No one wants a giant scone, so make your triangles smaller.
 Put them one inch apart on prepared baking sheet.

-4. Your scones will be done when they can easily be pulled off the baking sheet or the inside is not doughy.
+4. Scones will be done when they can easily be pulled off the baking sheet or the inside is not doughy.
 My scones were light golden on top and around the edges.

 How to make the scones

-In another bowl, whisk together the heavy cream, mashed bananas, vanilla extract, egg and sour cream.
+Second, in another mixing bowl, whisk together the heavy cream, mashed bananas, vanilla extract, egg, and sour cream.

-Grate the frozen butter with a box grater on top of the flour mixture.
+Third, grate the frozen butter with a box grater on top of the flour mixture.
 Use your hands or a pastry cutter to make your flour mixture look like coarse sand.
-Pour in your wet ingredients over your flour mixture.
+Pour in wet ingredients over flour mixture.
 Using a silicon bench cutter fold until your mixture comes together in a large ball.

-Take out and put on a floured surface.
-Pat down into a 8 inch circle and about 3/4 in thick.
+Transfer dough to a floured surface.
+Pat down into a 8 inch circle about ¾ in thick.
 Cut out 8 triangles with a floured knife.
 Put on prepared baking sheet and place 1 in apart.
 Bake for 18-25 minutes.
-Oven times vary.
-Set aside to cool down.
+Cool and set aside.

 How to make Banana Foster

 This was super easy and a blast to make.
-My kids really enjoyed the fire in the pan.
 I was fearful that the flames would go elsewhere, but thank God no one was injured during this process!